-Although some of the group work may be parcelled out and done individually, some must be done interactively, with group members providing one another with feedback, challenging reasoning and conclusions, and perhaps most importantly, teaching, helping, supporting, applauding and encouraging one another in order to reach the group's goals.
+Although some of the group work may be parcelled out and done individually, some must be done interactively, with group members providing one another with feedback, challenging reasoning and conclusions, and perhaps most importantly, teaching, The Active Classroom The Hong Kong Institute of Education helping, supporting, applauding and encouraging one another in order to reach the group's goals.

-4. Appropriate use of social, interpersonal, collaborative and small-group skills

-Students are encouraged and helped to develop and practice trust-building, leadership, decision-making, communication, and conflict management skills.
+4. Appropriate use of social, interpersonal, collaborative and small-group skills Students are encouraged and helped to develop and practice trust-building, leadership, decision-making, communication, and conflict management skills.